International Crime & Mystery

 University of Oklahoma

-J. Madison Davis is the author of several crime novels and nonfiction books, most recently The Van Gogh Conspiracy (2005).
+J. Madison Davis is the author of several crime novels and nonfiction books, most recently The Van Gogh Conspiracy (2005) and Conspiracy and the Freemasons: How the Secret Society and Their Enemies Shaped the Modern World (2006).
 He serves as regional vice president of the North American branch of the International Association of Crime Writers and teaches novel and film-script writing in the Professional Writing Program of the Gaylord College of Journalism & Mass Communication at the University of Oklahoma.